braceio/tags/README.md

 Brace Tags was built to be easily extended.
 You can add your own tags to implement custom functionality.

-The a custom tag should look like this:
+A custom tag should look like this:

     {% mytag argument1 argument2 %}

-Optionally, a tag can have a body like this:
+Optionally, a tag can have a body, like this:

     {% mytag %}
       Tag Body